 Good quality, lightweight fly reels, with simple disk drags, are the best choice.
 Reels should be filled with fresh 20-pound backing.
 Reel models to consider include: Ross, The Fly Shop's L2A, Galvan, Abel, Hatch, and Hardy reels.
 Extra spools are a definite advantage.
 75 - 125 yards of backing is more than adequate.

 Fly Lines:

-You will basically need two fly lines at Trouters Patagonia: a weight-forward floater - preferably with an aggressive forward taper - good choices would include the Scientific Anglers Mastery MPX taper, or the Mastery Anadro floating line.
-For your streamer work it is important that you include a 24' sinktip in an extra fast sink rate, such as Scientific Anglers Sonar sinking tips.
+You will basically just need one fly line at Trouters Patagonia: a weight-forward floater - preferably with an aggressive forward taper - and a good choice would be the Scientific Anglers Mastery MPX taper.

 Leaders & Tippet: